Suzuki GT750 model history

 1973 Suzuki year code: K

-For 1973, the GT750K gained large amount of chrome plating.
+For 1973, the Suzuki GT750K gained large amount of chrome plating.
 Previously

 painted radiator side covers were chromed, as was the chain guard